Science and technology exposed

 spartacus-educational.com: “Jack Good worked closely with Max Newman and Tommy Flowers in producing the pioneering Colossus computer.
 Good later recalled: “The machine was programmed largely by plugboards.
 It read the tape at 5,000 characters per second and, at least in Mark II, the circuits were in quintuplicate so that in a sense the reading speed was 25,000 bits per second.
 This compares well with the speed of the electronic computers of the early 1950s.”

 bbc.co.uk: “He (Alan Turing) is often called the “father of computing”, but was this really the case at the time of conception?
 Turing’s former Cambridge tutor and leader of the wartime Colossus development at Bletchley Park, Prof Max Newman, described him as “one of the most profound and original mathematical minds of his generation”.

-And yet, when asked what influence Turing’s ‘On Computable Numbers’ paper had in the early days of computer design, Newman replied: “I should say practically none at all.”” http://www.bbc.co.uk/news/technology-18327261 We are bound to ask, if we accept Newman’s word that Turing had no effect on computer development, what did he do to deserve his reputation as a computer pioneer?
+And yet, when asked what influence Turing’s ‘On Computable Numbers’ paper had in the early days of computer design, Newman replied: “I should say practically none at all.”” http://www.bbc.co.uk/news/technology-18327261 We are bound to ask, if we accept Newman’s word that Turing had no effect on computer development, what on earth did he do to deserve his reputation as a computer pioneer?

 The Enigma machine and Colossus

 en.wiki: “Arthur Scherbius (1878 1929) was a German electrical engineer who patented an invention for a mechanical cipher machine, later sold as the Enigma machine.” https://en.wikipedia.org/wiki/Arthur_Scherbius